spbkaizo/baudio/CMOY-Headphone-Amp.md

 Further, you should be aware of anything you plug into the line in port, and what voltage that can put out.
 To determine it, play a 1Khz sine wave from the device at full volume, and measure the AC voltage with a multimeter.
 You should have a good ball park figure to play with.

-The default gain in the schematic is 11, because 11 is louder than 10.
-It also means it can work with a source that is low.
-This is particuarly important if you're subject to EU volume regulations.
-For example, the apple dongles will only put out 0.5 Vrms to comply with these standards.

 If unsure, just go with the defaults, and if you find the gain is too high, you can always change it later.

 *Optional Changes*